PierreSenellart/provsql/doc/source/user/studio.rst

 Each bar diverges from a central baseline (positive contributions grow right, negative ones -- possible under ``monus``-based or conditioned circuits -- grow left), scaled to the largest magnitude in the set, with the numeric value alongside.
-Three controls above the chart drive the computation:
+The value is shown to the :ref:`configured number of decimals <studio-configuration>`; click it to expand it to full precision and copy that value to the clipboard.
+The controls above the chart drive the computation:

 * :guilabel:`Measure` : :guilabel:`Shapley` (averaged over input
   orderings) or :guilabel:`Banzhaf` (averaged over coalitions).
 Both